 Arts of Tolerance is committed to promoting and educating on tolerance through the arts and other disciplines.

 A dynamic year-round educational and outreach program that uses high quality artistic creations to bring people of different beliefs together, the program was created as a direct response to the current wave of intolerance sweeping the country and many other parts of the world.
-Operating under the umbrella of the Boniuk Institute, directed by Dr. Paula Sanders, Arts of Tolerance first season will be launched in 2018.
+Operating under the umbrella of the Boniuk Institute, directed by Dr. Paula Sanders, Arts of Tolerance first season was launched in 2018.

 Established in 2004 at Rice University with a generous gift from Dr. Milton and Laurie Boniuk, the Boniuk Center was dedicated to nurturing tolerance among people of all and no faiths, especially youth, and to studying the conditions in which tolerance and intolerance flourish.
 In 2013, once again with support from the Boniuks, the center established the Boniuk Institute as a vehicle to focus on areas the center does not address: research, education, community engagement and now, the arts.